|

 Figure 18 |

-Heating and evaporation of water using infra red in an industrial process
+Heating and evaporation of water using infrared in an industrial process

 The conversion of raw materials to finished products and components involves many processes.
-A large proportion of these processes
+A large proportion of these processes require heating.
+It is useful

-reqyure heating.
-It is usefull when investigating how infra red can be used to provide the heat input for a process to have a
+when investigating how infrared can be used to provide the heat input for a process to have a general appreciation of the heating processes which are available,

-general appreciation of the heating processes which are available, and how infra red fits into this picture.
+and how infrared fits into this picture.

 Heat can be transferred to materials by three processes: